AlonGabriel/FACT/README.md

 ## Evaluation

-Model checkpoints (all 30 finetuning runs, and top 10 pretraining runs) are available at `/mnt/mirage/med-i_data/Data/checkpoints/FACT_IPCAI2025`.
+Model checkpoints (all crossfold validation runs, and top pretraining runs) are available at `P:\data\Alon-DESI_FACT`.
 To reproduce the results of the paper, run the following command:

 ```bash
 python train.py with base_model=laion/clap-htsat-unfused dataset=<PATH> checkpoint=<CHECKPOINT> eval_only=True